Chapter 1: light and flickering

 “Yes, your people have called me that.”

-Bruce deflated at that, and all the anger seemed to leave him.
+Bruce deflated, and all the anger seemed to leave him.

-Closing his eyes, he let himself take a deep breath.
+Closing his eyes, he took a deep breath.
 He may have panicked for a while, may have let himself get too worked up, and now he had to get it together.

 He had let the Hulk come out, and honestly he was surprised he wasn’t in a cell right now.
 He couldn’t let himself forget—he was still at SHIELD, surrounded by people he couldn’t trust.
 This changed nothing.